North Korean embassy complains to UK after salon mocks leader's hair

 Officials at the embassy could not immediately be contacted for comment.

-David Burrowes, a lawmaker from Prime Minister David Cameron's Conservative party who specialises in North Korean issues, said the incident was amusing but sinister.
+David Burrowes, a lawmaker from Prime Minister David Cameron's Conservative party who specializes in North Korean issues, said the incident was amusing but sinister.

 "On the one hand their response is laughable," he told London's Evening Standard newspaper.